UKs Labour Pitches For Power With wealth Creation Pledge - UrduPoint

 Manchester, (APP - UrduPoint / Pakistan Point News - 13th Jun, 2024) Britain's Labour party launched a "manifesto for wealth creation" Thursday, pledging to get the economy firing again if it wins power in next month's election after 14 years in opposition.

-Labour has consistently led Rishi Sunak's Conservatives by around 20 points for nearly two years, suggesting its leader Keir Starmer will become the next prime minister.
+Labour has consistently led Rishi Sunak's Conservatives by around 20 points in opinion polls for nearly two years, suggesting its leader Keir Starmer will become the next prime minister.

 "Wealth creation is our number one priority, economic growth is our core business," said Starmer, 61, unveiling his centre-left party's blueprint for government before the July 4 vote.